Image Search with AI Models

 3.4 Image-to-Text (Image Caption)

-In the last year, considerable progress has been seen in the realm of multimodal large language models (MM-LLMs).
+In the last year, considerable progress has been seen in multimodal large language models (MM-LLMs).
 By adopting economical and efficient training methodologies, these cutting-edge models have fortified existing large language models to accommodate inputs or outputs across multiple modalities.
-The resultant models preserve the inherent reasoning and decision-making prowess that LLMs are known for, while also extending their capabilities to an assortment of multimodal tasks.
+The resultant models preserve the inherent reasoning and decision-making prowess that LLMs are known for while extending their capabilities to various multimodal tasks.
 Notably, functionalities such as generating descriptive captions for images and answering questions based on visual content are among their crucial advancements.

 figure 11 mm-llms.png